As worries about populism in Europe rise, investors bet on stock market volatility

 "There's been a cross-asset volatility crash -- in euro-dollar, U.S. rates and equities -- in the aftermath of (ECB President Mario) Draghi's and (Fed Chairman Jerome) Powell's comments and the expectation of lower rates for longer," said Guyon.

-p>(GRAPHIC: Falling financial market volatility - https://tmsnrt.rs/2ULmq9z
+Graphic: Falling financial market volatility (https://tmsnrt.rs/2ULmq9z

 (Reporting by Josephine Mason; Editing by Catherine Evans)